Paulmait/naturinex-app/PRIVACY_POLICY.md

 ## Children's Privacy

-MediScan is not intended for children under 13.
+Naturinex is not intended for children under 13.
 We do not knowingly collect personal information from children under 13.
 If you believe we have collected information from a child under 13, please contact us immediately.

 ## International Users